Skip to Main Content

 Study Support: Skills Assessment

-Auditory - Sometimes referred to as “aural” learners, auditory learners prefer listening to information that is presented to them vocally.
+Auditory learn from listening to information that is presented vocally such as lecture recordings and podcasts.
 These learners work well in group settings where vocal collaboration is present and may enjoy reading aloud to themselves, too.

-Reading & Writing - Focusing on the written word, reading and writing learners succeed with written information on worksheets, presentations, and other text-heavy resources.
+Read/Write learn from written information such as books, worksheets and presentations.
 These learners are note-takers and perform strongly when they can reference written text.

-Kinesthetic - Taking a physically active role, kinesthetic learners are hands-on and thrive when engaging all of their senses during course work.
-These learners tend to work well in scientific studies due to the hands-on lab component of the course.
+Kinaesthetic learn from being physically involved in a task such as demonstrations and case studies.
+Kinaesthetic learners are hands-on and tend to work well in scientific studies due to the hands-on lab component of the course.

 Create simple questions based on your course content and quiz yourself.
 It has been proven that the more distributed your practice testing is, the better you can recall content so start early.